-- 21. (1) Subject to subsections (2) and (3), the Interception and Monitoring Prohibition Act, 1992 (Act No. 127 of 1992), is hereby repealed. - (2) Any judge who, prior to the commencement of this Act, has been designated in terms of the Interception and Monitoring Prohibition Act, 1992, to perform the functions of a judge for the purposes of that Act and who is still so designated at the commencement of this Act, must be regarded as having been so designated in terms of this Act. - (3) A direction issued under section 3 of the Interception and Monitoring Prohibition Act, 1992, and which is still in force at the commencement of this Act, must be regarded as having been issued under this Act and remains in force until the period or extended period for which that direction has been issued, lapses. - (4) Any information which, prior to the commencement of this Act, has been obtained as contemplated in section 2(2) or (3), is admissible as evidence in any criminal proceedings as if those provisions were in operation at the date of obtaining such information.
+- 21. (1) Subject to subsections (2) and (3), the Interception and Monitoring Prohibition Act, 1992 (Act No. 127 of 1992), is hereby repealed. - (2) Any judge whose designation in terms of the Interception and Monitoring Prohibition Act, 1992, to perform the functions of a judge for the purposes of that Act was still in force immediately before the commencement of this Act, must be regarded as having been so designated in terms of this Act. - (3) A direction issued under section 3 of the Interception and Monitoring Prohibition 45 Act, 1992, and which is still in force immediately before the commencement of this Act, must be regarded as having been issued under this Act and remains in force until the period or extended period for which that direction has been issued, lapses. - (4) Any information which, before the commencement of this Act, has been obtained as contemplated in section 2(2) or (3), is admissible as evidence in any criminal 50 proceedings as if those provisions were in operation at the date of obtaining such information.